wombleton/gitlaw-nz/acts/P/Patents Act 1953.md

 Where the international application claims the priority of an earlier international application which has been the subject of an international search by the same International Searching Authority, that Authority shall refund the search fee paid in connection with the later international application to the extent and under the conditions provided for in the agreement under Article 16(3)(b), if the international search report on the later international application could wholly or partly be based on the results of the international search effected on the earlier international application.

-### Rule 16bis Extension of Time Limits for Payment of Fees
+### Rule 16bis---Extension of Time Limits for Payment of Fees

 ##### 16_bis_.1 Invitation by the Receiving Office